MarinaShmovganets/lighthouse/docs/throttling.md

 Unlike network throttling where objective criteria like RTT and throughput allow targeting of a specific environment, CPU throttling is expressed relative to the performance of the host device.
 This poses challenges to [variability in results across devices](./variability.md), so it's important to calibrate your device before attempting to compare different reports.

 Lighthouse computes and saves a `benchmarkIndex` as a rough approximation of the host device's CPU performance with every report.
-You can find this value under the title "CPU/Memory Power" at the bottom of every Lighthouse report.
+You can find this value under the title "CPU/Memory Power" at the bottom of the Lighthouse report.

+**NOTE:** In Lighthouse 6.3 BenchmarkIndex changed its definition to better align with changes in Chrome 86.
+Benchmark index values prior to 6.3 and Chrome 86 may differ.

 <img src="https://user-images.githubusercontent.com/2301202/91339533-3c409000-e79c-11ea-97a1-5da33bd3da18.png" alt="Screenshot of CPU/Memory Power in Lighthouse report" />